shamalip/Search-Engine-Project/README.md

 TODO:
 - [ ] Store position information for multiple word searches
-- [ ] Cosine similarity -  tf-idf.
+- [x] Cosine similarity -  tf-idf.
 - [ ] Show partial text in search results showing the place where text appears.
-- [ ] Utilize the stored weights (per presence in title, headings etc.)
+- [x] Utilize the stored weights (per presence in title, headings etc.)
 - [ ] Check for index compression
+- [ ] Show a "show more" link if number of results from a domain are more than configurated limit.
+(Ensure diversity in results)